• Recipe Index

 How to Make Sweet Potato Biscuits

-These biscuits make a perfect side dish and would be excellent served with a simple roast chicken, a stew or at Thanksgiving dinner as a side to a fabulous roast turkey.
+Sweet potato biscuits also make a great side dish and would be excellent served with a simple roast chicken, this Beef Barley Soup, or at Thanksgiving dinner as a side to a fabulous Roast turkey.

 More Sweet Potato Recipes